K-Wiczling/Website/README.md

  &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
  &nbsp;I'm on track for learning more about Artificial Intelligence,\
- &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+ &nbsp;Feel free to reach out to me, You can shoot me an email at wiczling.karol@gmail.com! \
- &nbsp;You can shoot me an email at wiczling.karol@gmail.com!
-I'll try to respond as soon as I can.
+ &nbsp;I'll try to respond as soon as I can.

 ### <img src="https://www.holopin.io/_next/image?url=%2Fimages%2Flogo.png&w=16&q=75"/>  Holopin board
 [![@kwiczling's Holopin board](https://holopin.me/kwiczling)](https://holopin.io/@kwiczling)